Child and Adolescent Development

 I believe that a Spartan is an individual who is involved within the SJSU community and who is also involved in their own community.
 Throughout my time at SJSU I have been involved in several organizations such as EOP, ChAD club, Chicanx/Latinx Success Center, and Cesar Chavez Community Action Center.
 I have also volunteered various hours to organizations within the San Jose community such as Third Street Community Center, and Santa Maria Urban Ministry.

 Nominated by Dina Izenstark

-Professor, Child & Adolescent Development
+Professor, Child and Adolescent Development